cleever/OnezoneDatepicker/README.md

 		}
     };

-4) Use the below code in your html file (don't forget to add `show-onezone-datepicker` on your button element)
+4) Use the code below in your html file (don't forget to add `show-onezone-datepicker` on your button element)

     <onezone-datepicker datepicker-object="onezoneDatepicker">
         <button class="button button-block button-outline button-positive show-onezone-datepicker">
             {{onezoneDatepicker.date | date:'dd MMMM yyyy'}}
         </button>
     </onezone-datepicker>

 ### Options ###

 1) **date** (Mandatory)

 Represent the date object.
-Default is current date, but you can give any date.
-When the set button is pressed this object will be changed with the selected date.
+Default is the current date, but you can give it any date.
+When the set button is clicked this object will be changed with the selected date.

 2) **mondayFirst** (Optional)